qdbell/Ryassofortran/README.md

 Fortran90-release of the soil carbon model YASSO15 in R.

 The Fortran-release of YASSO is up to two orders of magnitude faster than the R-release.
-The absolute speed increase is not always significant while simulating soil carbon, but for model calibration purposes the Fortran-release is superior.
+The absolute speed increase is not necessarily significant while simulating soil carbon, but for model calibration purposes the Fortran-release is superior.